 Fay Evans, author, claimed that John Lewis’ advert and subsequent book were strikingly similar to a book she had published about a sneezing dragon two years earlier called “Fred the Fire-sneezing Dragon”.
 She relied on the sales she made of her book to claim that John Lewis had access to it and had copied her original artistic work.

 Ms Evans made these claims on social media which marked the start of a combined legal and publicity campaign against John Lewis and their creative team.
-She sought an injunction restraining the defendants from running the advert and publishing the Excitable Edgar book, damages and legal costs.
+She sought an injunction restraining the defendants from running the advert and publishing the Excitable Edgar book, damages, and legal costs.

 The defence

 John Lewis defended the claim and explained to the court how they pitched ideas about a ‘lonely dragon’ the year before Ms Evans’ book was released.
 They said they did not know about Ms Evans’s book and did not copy it.
-They brought a counterclaim against her to seek a declaration that they had not infringed her copyright and requiring her to publicise the judgment if her claim was unsuccessful.
+They brought a counterclaim against her to seek a declaration that they had not infringed her copyright and required her to publicise the judgment if her claim was unsuccessful.

 The judgment